eaqirica/chisaki_core/README.md

-# **Chisaki-core**
+# **chisaki/core**
-## core of library uses chisaki bot
+## core of library used by chisaki bot

 ## Usage

 * installing via npm `npm thelazypie/chisaki_core -S`
 * installing via yarn??? `yarn thelazypie/chisaki_core`

-library based on discord.js and extend it for some features
+ Library based on discord.js and extend it for some features

-lib is module based
+Lib is module based

 ### how to create module